 - Keep the bed free of weeds and grass, and water when needed so the soil remains moist.

 Keep Veggies Fresh for Weeks 01:20

 Here’s what to expect when growing a crown.
-A month after planting, many slim spears likely will have emerged from each crown, with some as tall as 2 feet.
+A month after planting, many slim spears likely will have emerged from each crown, with some as tall as two feet.
 Four months out, the plants will have doubled in size and become bushy and full.
-In the next two years, each plant will ultimately grow to occupy 4 to 5 feet of space and will be dense enough to prevent weeds from developing.
+In the next two years, each plant will ultimately grow to occupy four to five feet of space and will be dense enough to prevent weeds from developing.

 Asparagus Varieties to Grow

 Choices range from the latest hybrids to cherished heirlooms.

 - ‘Jersey Giant,’ ‘Jersey Knight’ and others in the ‘Jersey’ series are vigorous growers that do well in cooler climates and offer good disease resistance.
 ‘Jersey Supreme’ is adapted to sandy soils.